Never, Never Gonna Give Ya Up: Lisa Stansfield version

-In 1997, British singer, songwriter and actress Lisa Stansfield covered "Never, Never Gonna Give You Up" for her eponymous album.
+In 1997, the English singer, songwriter and actress Lisa Stansfield covered "Never, Never Gonna Give You Up" for her eponymous album.
 The song was released as the second single from Lisa Stansfield in Europe, Australia and Japan on June 9, 1997, and first proper single in North America on July 21, 1997.

 An accompanying music video, directed by Rocky Schenck, was also released.
 The song was remixed by prominent US producers: Frankie Knuckles, Mark Picchiotti, Hani, Steven Nikolas and Brendon Sibley.
 In February 1998, Knuckles won the Grammy Award for Best Remixed Recording, Non-Classical at the 40th Annual Grammy Awards.
 "Never, Never Gonna Give You Up" reached number twenty-five on the UK Singles Chart and seventy-four on the Billboard Hot 100.
 It also peaked at number-one the Hot Dance Club Songs chart in October 1997 and number thirty-eight on the Hot R&B/Hip-Hop Songs chart.
 The song was later included on The Remix Album (1998) and Biography: The Greatest Hits (2003).

 In 2014, remixes of "Never, Never Gonna Give You Up" were included on the deluxe 2CD + DVD re-release of Lisa Stansfield.
 Additional remixes were featured on People Hold On ...
 The Remix Anthology (2014), including three previously unreleased: Frankie's Classic Club Mix, Franktified Off the Hook Dub and After Hours Mix.
 All were included on The Collection 1989–2003.

 Critical reception

 The song received favorable reviews from music critics.
 Barry Walters for The Advocate said that "the Barry White classic gets remade by the woman who launched her solo career paraphrasing his been-around-the-world pillow talk."
 Stephen Thomas Erlewine from AllMusic viewed it as "uniformly strong", adding that Stansfield's voice "is seductive and sexy".
 Larry Flick from Billboard described it as "a sultry rendition" and added that the singer is "breathing enough stylistic variation into the lyrics (...) maintaining a reverence that will sit well with fans of the original recording."
 He noted that Stansfield "is supported by a rumbling funk groove that is underlined by hip hop-savvy turntable scratches and iced with caressing disco strings."
-British magazine Music Week rated it three out of five, declaring it as a "convincingly faithful interpration".
+British magazine Music Week rated it three out of five, declaring it as a "convincingly faithful interpretation".
 William Stevenson from Entertainment Weekly opined that Stansfield "sings with an irresistible urgency, seductively wrapping her silky voice around each phrase while building in intensity.
-She’s never sounded better."
+She's never sounded better."
 A reviewer from Irish Independent picked the song as one of the "moments" of the album, calling it "a sultry slink through" the Barry White song.
 Press of Atlantic City stated that Stansfield "shines" on the "energetic remake".
 USA Today described it as an "up-tempo dance groove".